Reducing CO2 Emissions from Oil Refineries with CCUS Solutions

 Refineries play a key role in the petroleum industry, connecting crude oil extraction to downstream segments.
 While the processes within refineries only contribute to around 5 to 10 percent of the total emissions resulting from oil products, the opportunities for reducing these are significant due to the nature of the processes used and the fact that these are large-scale fixed locations.
 This makes CCUS for refineries more practical than it would be in downstream applications, such as individual homes, vehicles, and businesses.

-How does Carbon Clean technology work in a refinery?
+How does Carbon Clean technology work for oil refinery emissions?

 Using our technology, you can capture up to 90%+ of carbon dioxide emitted from a refinery.
 And that’s a universal number you can apply to all sectors.